IHE/RAD.IMR/input/pagecontent/volume-1.md

 A Report Reader that supports this option is grouped with an IID Image Display Invoker and shall use the Invoke Image Display [RAD-106] transaction to invoke an external Image Display.
 The Report Reader shall translate the embedded image references and endpoints in the DiagnosticReport resource into corresponding Invoke Image Display [RAD-106] URLs.

-An Image Display that supports this option shall support the Invoke Image Display [RAD-106] transaction as an Image Display.  <<TO DO:  IS THIS TRUE?>>  When the Image Display receives a [RAD-106] request, it retrieves the requested images from an Image Manager / Image Archive.
+An Image Display that supports this option shall support the Invoke Image Display [RAD-106] transaction as an Image Display.
+When the Image Display receives a [RAD-106] request, it retrieves the requested images from an Image Manager / Image Archive.

-> Note that the Retrieve Display of Series Images functionality and IHE-IMR viewer type are available in CP-RAD-xxx.
+> Note that the Retrieve Display of Series Images functionality and IHE-IMR viewer type are available in CP-RAD-474.

 The Invoke Image Display requests shall have the same semantics as Retrieve Display of Series Images or Retrieve Display of Study Images in Invoke Image Display [RAD-106].

 > Note: [RAD-106] currently does not support invoking an Image Display at the series level nor the IHE-IMR viewer type.
-Retrieve Display of Series Images functionality and IHE-IMR viewer type are available in CP-RAD-xxx.
+Retrieve Display of Series Images functionality and IHE-IMR viewer type are available in CP-RAD-474.

 > Note: A Report Reader that supports this Option can also support the Series/Study Navigation Option, as the Image Display Invoker always invokes the Image Display at the series or study level.